cihankatar/Att-Next-Topo/README.md

 - Add a small dataset example (few images) under a `data/sample/` folder and a quick-start script to train for 1 epoch for CI/local tests.
 - Add `pytest` unit tests for dataset loader and metric functions.

----
-If anything in this README is unclear or you'd like me to include a short example `train` command with specific args (for example exact SSL or supervised settings you used), tell me which mode & dataset you used and I'll add it.